Division of Computer and Network Systems

 - Extensible Distributed Systems (EDS)

-Smart phones, tablets, and other types of edge devices have attained increasing prominence in our everyday lives over the last decade.
+A new generation of distributed systems is emerging that operates not simply from the cloud, but extends both to the portable computing devices that are increasingly everywhere around us (in our pockets, on our wrists and ankles, and in our cars and homes, etc.) and indeed also to the individuals who own, operate, and depend upon these systems.
 Users expect these systems to be robust, reliable, safe, secure, and efficient.
-At the same time, new applications leveraging these platforms require a rich environment that enables sensing and computing, along with communication among the devices and between the devices and warehouse-scale facilities via the cloud.
-This coupling underpins many ‘smart’ technologies and infrastructures of the future, such as smart buildings and informatics infrastructures, intelligent transportation systems, and smart energy distribution and consumption systems, as well as how humans interact with such technologies and infrastructures.
+At the same time, new applications leveraging these platforms require a rich environment that enables sensing and computing along with communication among the devices and between the devices and warehouse-scale facilities via the cloud.
+This coupling underpins many ‘smart’ technologies and infrastructures of the future, such as fog computing, smart buildings and informatics infrastructures, intelligent transportation systems, and smart energy distribution and consumption systems, as well as how humans interact with such technologies and infrastructures.

-Both the CSR Core and the CSR highlighted areas seek proposals focused on advances in system computing and systems programming that are particular to an application domain or a specific hardware platform as well as generic across domains and platforms.
-Investigators interested in the CSR program may also wish to consider the Software and Hardware Foundations (SHF) program, which supports research on the design, verification, operation, utilization, and evaluation of computer hardware and software through novel approaches, robust theories, high leverage tools, and lasting principles.
+Both the CSR Core and the CSR highlighted areas seek proposals focused on advances in systems computing and systems programming that are particular to an application domain or a specific hardware platform as well as generic across domains and platforms.

 Computer Systems Research (CSR) Staff